ministryofjustice/hmpps-electronic-monitoring-for-probation-officers-ui/README.md

 ### Running integration tests

-For local running, start a wiremock instance by:

-`docker compose -f docker-compose-test.yml up`

-Then run the server in test mode by:
+It's recommended you run the tests against the below e.g.
+`npm run start-feature`
+or

-`npm run start-feature` (or `npm run start-feature:dev` to run with auto-restart on changes)
+`npm run start-feature:dev`

-And then either, run tests in headless mode with:
+And on another terminal tab, run tests in headless mode with:

 `npm run int-test`

 Or run tests with the cypress UI:

 `npm run int-test-ui`

+### Testing a page for accessiblity issues with Cypress AXE
+You can use Cypress AXE to automate the process of testing a page for accessiblity issues.

+You need to follow the three steps below.

+1) Navigate to the page you want to test.
+`cy.visit('your-page-url')`

+2) Inject the Axe-core library into the page.
+`cy.injectAxe()`

+3) Run accessibility checks on the page with logging `cy.checkA11y(null, null, logA11yViolationsWithDescription)`

 ## Change log